 Our product development expenses consist primarily of salary and benefits expense for personnel engaged in the development of our game development platform and our games, and content and license expenses relating to our games.
-Product development expenses was \$131.0 million for the year ended December 31, 2017 compared to \$121.6 million and \$170.6 million, respectively, for the years ended December 31, 2016 and 2015.
-The increase in product development expenses for 2017 was mainly due to an increase in expenses associated with the development of Legacy TLBB.
-The decrease in product development expenses for 2016 was mainly due to a decrease in salary and benefit expenses as a result of a reduction in the workforce as well as a reduction in bonus expenses.
-Product development expenses constituted 22.6%, 23.1% and 22.4%, respectively, of our total revenues for the years ended December 31, 2017, 2016 and 2015.
+Product development expenses was \$124.2 million for the year ended December 31, 2018 compared to \$131.0 million and \$121.6 million, respectively, for the years ended December 31, 2017 and 2016.
+The decrease in product development expenses for 2018 was mainly due to a decrease in share-based compensation expense as a result of decreases in the market price of our ADSs during 2018.
+The increase in product development expenses for 2017 was mainly due to an increase in expenses associated with the development of Legacy TLBB Mobile.
+Product development expenses constituted 25.6%, 22.6% and 23.1%, respectively, of our total revenues for the years ended December 31, 2018, 2017 and 2016.